sayan-05/to-do-app-reactjs/README.md

-A to-do-app made using the javascript library React js.It is a begineer project and to only focus on concept building I have used less styling.THe page is not responsive and is suitable only for pc and laptops.
+A to-do-app made using the javascript library React js.It is a begineer project and to only focus on concept building I have used less styling.The page is not responsive and is suitable only for pc and laptops.